aamathews23/adventure-blog/README.md

-# Adventure Blog
+# Portfolio

-This is my personal blog app.
+This is my personal portfolio and blog app.

 ## Technologies